SkoolNotes/Taproot/2020BIO101/KBxSNPPCR.md

 ### A  : : `rs4680`
 Also known as Val158Me, rs4680 is an extensively studied SNP located in the COMT gene.
-The COMT enzyme, encoded by the COMT gene, is responsible for breaking down dopamine in the brain's prefrontal cortex.
+The COMT enzyme, encoded by the COMT gene, is responsible for breaking down dopamine in the brain's prefrontal cortex. [cite]()